vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     # Return shout_words
     return shout_words

-# Call shout_all with the strings 'help' and 'fire' and assign the result to yell1 and yell2
+# Call shout_all with the strings 'congratulations' and 'you' and assign the result to yell1 and yell2

 # Print the values of yell1 and yell2